jwoglom/tconnectsync/README.md

 If you have a t:slim X2 pump with the companion t:connect mobile Android or iOS app, this will allow your pump bolus and basal data to be uploaded to [Nightscout](https://github.com/nightscout/cgm-remote-monitor) automatically.
 Together with a CGM uploader, such as [xDrip+](https://github.com/NightscoutFoundation/xDrip) or the official Dexcom mobile app plus Dexcom Share, this allows your CGM _and_ pump data to be automatically uploaded to Nightscout!

-If you have an Android phone, you can use [tconnectpatcher](https://github.com/jwoglom/tconnectpatcher) to modify the t:connect Android app to upload more frequently.
-By default, pump data is uploaded to Tandem's servers every hour, but with tconnectpatcher the frequency can be brought down to **as low as every five minutes**!
-This allows for nearly real-time (albeit not fully instantaneous) pump data updates, almost like your pump uploads data directly to Nightscout!

 ## How It Works